Hes-Siemelink/hes-release-demo-integration/README.md

     docker run -d -p 5050:5000 --name xlr-registry registry:2

-Add to `/etc/hosts` so it can be found from within Docker Desktop's Kubernetes.
-Also add an entry for Release itself so the Remote Runner can find the Release server.
+### 2. Configure your `hosts` file

+The Remote Runner needs to be able to find the other components in the system: the Release server and the registry we just installed.
+The easiest way to do so is to add it to your local machine's `hosts` file.

+Add the following entries to `/etc/hosts`:

+    127.0.0.1 digitalai.release.local
     127.0.0.1 xlr-registry
-    127.0.0.1 digitalai.release.local

-XXX Add: instructions for Windows and mention that you need sudo privileges on max/linux
+XXX Add: instructions for Linux / MacOS and Windows and mention that you need sudo privileges to edit

-### 2. Run and configure Release
+### 3. Run and configure Release

 If you don't have a Release server running, you can conveniently start the Release application in Docker with the following command